tomwganem/ambassador-auth-jwt/README.md

 # Ambassador Auth JWT-RSA Service

 This is a fork of [kminehart/ambassador-auth-jwt](https://github.com/kminehart/ambassador-auth-jwt), which is able to verify HMAC based tokens, but not RSA ones.
-This module is very single purpose.
+This module is only meant to verify RSA JWTs.

 ## Using the service

 This service is not responsible for creating and assigning JWTs.

-It decode JWT / `Bearer` tokens (provided by the `Authorization` header) and verify it against a JWKSet, provided by the `JWT_ISSUER` env variable.
+It decodes JWT / `Bearer` tokens (provided by the `Authorization` header) and verify the token against a JWKSet, provided by the `JWT_ISSUER` env variable.

 It will return a 200 if it can verify the token, 401 if not.